Inspirational video on Mental Health Recovery from Western Region CPS

 Yoga has been practiced for more than 5,000 years, and currently, close to 11 million Americans are enjoying its health benefits, one of which has been found to be the reversing of entropy or the aging process.

 Most Westernized yoga classes focus on learning physical poses, called asanas.
 They also usually include some form of breathing technique and possibly a meditation technique as well.

-There are a variety of practices of Meditation (much like the term sports), to train the mind or induces a mode of consciousness, either to realize some benefit, or as an end in itself.
-Includes techniques to promote relaxation, build internal energy or life force (qi, ki,prana, etc.) and develop compassion, love, patience, generosity and forgiveness.
+There are a variety of practices of Meditation, to train the mind or induces a mode of consciousness, either to realize some benefit, or as an end in itself.
+Meditation includes techniques to promote relaxation, build internal energy or life force (qi, ki, prana, etc.) and develop compassion, love, patience, generosity and forgiveness.
 It de-stresses the mind and body regardless of the form practiced.

 Meditation involves an internal effort to self-regulate the mind in some way.
 Meditation is often used to clear the mind which eases many health issues, such as high blood pressure, depression, and anxiety.
 Meditation may involve generating an emotional state for the purpose of analyzing that state — such as anger, hatred, etc. — or cultivating a particular mental response to various phenomena, such as compassion.
 The term “meditation” can refer to the state itself, as well as to practices or techniques employed to cultivate that state.
 Meditation has a calming effect and directs awareness inward until pure awareness is achieved, described as “being awake inside without being aware of anything except awareness itself.

 Thought is powerful!
 All thought causes a biological response, e.g. hatred and anger produce adrenaline, cortisol and toxins; whereas compassion, love, gratitude, optimism and happiness produce calming, healing biological reactions.
 Mind your thoughts!
 Your health, especially your mental health depends on it!